-As donations grew and her garage overflowed, Loraine moved the operation several times within Oak Forest, including the basement of Redeemer Lutheran church for a time.
-Eventually, it became apparent she needed a facility to store the donations and to function as a place from which to distribute them.
-In 1989, from a storefront on 159th Street in Oak Forest, she continued to help the growing number of families seeking assistance.
-With a generous heart and a sense of purpose to lend a helping hand, Loraine soon attracted like-minded individuals in the community to donate their time and talents to her project.
+As her garage overflowed, Lorraine moved the operation several times within Oak Forest, eventually moving to a storefront in 1989.
+With a generous heart and a sense of purpose to lend a helping hand, Lorraine soon attracted like-minded individuals in the community to donate their time and talents to her project.

-Also that year, Together We Cope became a member of the Greater Chicago Food Depository and started placing food orders as cash donations allowed.
-Even with the continued support of local churches, businesses and neighbors, Together We Cope struggled with increasing demand for food from area families in distress.
+Also that year, Together We Cope became a member of the Greater Chicago Food Depository and started placing orders as donations allowed.
+Even with continued support of local churches, businesses and neighbors, Together We Cope struggled with increasing demand for food from area families in distress.

-In 1993, after another move to larger offices, Loraine established a resale shop adjacent to the Together We Cope office.
-The resale shop was expected to generate funds for the agency’s programs and also allow clients to shop for clothing and household items at no charge using a credit voucher system.
-Sadly, Loraine passed away just a few months after the Sensible Resale Shoppe opened.
-Many wondered what would become of Together We Cope after Loraine’s death, but there were enough dedicated volunteers to continue her mission.
+In 1993, after another move to larger offices, Lorraine established a resale shop adjacent to the office.
+The shop was expected to generate funds for the agency’s programs and allow clients to shop for clothing and household items at no charge using a credit voucher system.
+Sadly, Lorraine passed away a few months after the Sensible Resale Shoppe opened.
+Her niece, Joyce Uthe, took over and the agency moved to a strip mall in Tinley Park.

 Together We Cope credits the agency’s success to the invaluable volunteers in the resale shop and food pantry.
-With the donation of a new Chevy truck in February 2006, resale shop sales soared with the ability to pick up and deliver donated furniture, as did the ability to pick up food from local restaurants and grocery stores that make generous donations weekly.
+With the donation of a truck in 2005, the shop sales soared with the ability to pick up and deliver donated furniture, as did the ability to pick up food from local restaurants and grocery stores that make generous donations weekly.

 What began as a small group of compassionate neighbors has grown into the largest prevention agency in the southwest suburbs.